ANIKET1074/Learning-HTML-CSS/README.md

   - Task : Javascript Math (methods are pi, log, power, sqrt, etc) and Random
   - Task : Javascript break, continue and loops(for each, for of, for in)
   - Status : Done

+## Day-23:

+- JS Learning

+  - Task : Javascript objects
+  - Task : Precedence order in Javascript
+  - Task : Javascript Regular expression and its modifier
+  - Task : Javascript Bitwise operator (and, or, xor, not, etc)
+  - Task : This keyword in Javascript
+  - Status : Done